taufik-nurrohman/statically-wp/readme.txt

 == Description ==

 Statically is a free and public Content Delivery Network (CDN) for static assets.
-The service allows you to use serve assets from GitHub, GitLab, Bitbucket, and WordPress SVN.
+The service allows you to serve assets from GitHub, GitLab, Bitbucket, and WordPress SVN.

 [**Statically**](https://statically.io/)